 To enhance returns while limiting downside risk, the Board traded equity options in single securities and on indices in the Large Cap Core and All Cap GARP funds.
-Domestic equity options were used for the purpose of stock replacement, in conjunction with dividend stocks to drive excess returns over the S&P 500, and to provide added exposure to strong equity markets while limiting principal at risk.
+Attractively priced equity options were used for the purpose of stock replacement in order to drive excess returns over the S&P 500, as well as to provide added exposure to strong equity markets while limiting principal at risk.
 Put options are used to protect against large negative moves in the market indices.
 Options traded by the Board in the Fixed Income and International Equity pools are used to manage interest rate and volatility exposures.
 Written options generate income in expected interest rate scenarios and may generate capital losses, if unexpected interest rate environments are realized.
 Both written and purchased options will become worthless at expiration if the underlying instrument does not reach the strike price of the option.
+However, purchased options are often sold well before expiration in order to lock in profits at prices well below listed strike prices, and thereby generate consistent returns.